Giftpilz0/homelab/tofu/proxmox/README.md

 ## Getting Started

 1. Install OpenTofu on your local machine.
 You can download it from [opentofu.org](https://opentofu.org/docs/intro/install/).
-1. Navigate to the 'nodes' directory:
 1. Initialize OpenTofu:
    ```bash
    tofu init
    ```
-1. Review and customize the OpenTofu configuration files in the 'nodes' directory.
+1. Review and customize the OpenTofu configuration files.
 1. Plan the OpenTofu deployment to ensure everything is configured correctly:
    ```bash
    tofu plan